Spark Creativity? Don’t get out of the box. Design your own box and think from within!

 The initial tests were very disappointing.
 The resolution of the print-head was way too crude, and, above all, the stepper motors were by far not powerful enough to reliably power the construction.
 I was on the verge of abandoning the project again.
 Then creativity really kicked in.
 Using the gears that were normally used for driving the paper rolls, I made an extra gear reduction in the printer-head mechanism.
 With the rods available from various clamp rolls, I made an axle synchronizing the movement left and right.
 The optical interruption switches were retrofitted as end-stop detectors.

 So.. the project is still underway.
 Conclusions till so far: store (and use) mechanisms, not just parts.
 Try to use as much as possible from original mechanisms as possible.
-This will save time, money – and also important – saves waist!
+This will save time, money – and also important – saves waste!

 Conclusion number two: if you want to spark your creativity, severely restrict your problem-solving space.
 It sounds counter-intuitive, but it works!